haraldfianbakken/ocp-we/challenge1/WBD1_Student_Guide.md

     *Mobile and web applications*

-1. How should Contoso implement the PolicyConnect mobile app?
+1. How should Imperial Cadet Insurance (IcI) implement the PolicyConnect mobile app?

 2. What Azure service would host the website?